Project-Owl/DuckApp/README.md

 #### 2. Install the App from the play store or From Android Studio

 Testing has ended and will be available soon!
+You can download the latest release [here](https://github.com/Project-Owl/DuckApp/tree/master/releases/Beta%20v1_0)

 #### 3. Connect the App to your BLE Duck